Skip to content

 // Instantiating the Maestro SDK

-// The BotExecution object contains the information that is passed by the Runner
+// The BotExecution object contains the information passed by the Runner

 BotMaestroSDK maestro = new BotMaestroSDK();